How to Cut Liners Out of Running Shorts & Why You Should

 - Leave an extra ¼” to ½” of excess liner material as buffer

-Our Favorite Trail Running Shorts
+Our Favorite Trail Running Shorts & Men’s Long Inseam Boxer Briefs

 This is an outdoors-focused website, and most of our running is on the trail.
-We prefer trail running shorts with zippered hand pockets because they’re the most versatile and can also be used for hiking.
+We prefer trail running shorts with zippered hand pockets because they’re the most secure, versatile and can also be used for hiking.
 We’ve run, hiked, adventured, and otherwise vetted the following three pairs, all of which we recommend highly.
 Two of the three pairs have built-in liner underwear, which we recommend removing.
 Learn more about them in our guide to the best trail running shorts.

 Patagonia Multi Trails Shorts